top of page

 Rio-Antirrio Bridge, over the Gulf of Corinth.
 One of my favourite places in the World.

-I felt its calm, its grounding, its calling — but it kept itself hidden, waiting for the right time.
+I had always felt drawn to that area.
+I felt its calm, its grounding, its calling, but it kept itself hidden, waiting for the right time.

 Because David’s father was the person with whom I began all these journeys.